-It takes a village to build a community – and a city – and there are plenty of opportunities for those new to Denver that want to give back to their new home and help others.
+It takes a village to build a community – and a city – and there are plenty of opportunities for those new to Denver that want to give back to their new home and help others through volunteering.
 Whether you’ve just moved here, are considering Denver as a place to make a new home, or just want to help out and meet new people, you’ll quickly discover that there are a variety of options to fit your personality, skills, and passions.

 New to volunteer work?
 You might want to consider offering your help on a short-term basis at a few different places before making a long-term commitment to one or more.
 You’ll find that your choice of volunteer opportunities can be quite diverse, from service to hospitals, cultural arts venues, and animal facilities to nature centers and parks.
 There are also a lot of opportunities to help with human services, such as delivering meals to the elderly, helping in homeless shelters, and assisting with children.